-It's a bottle gourd recipe that resurfaced after ages as I was flipping through my old cookbook one evening.
+It's a bottle gourd recipe that surfaced after ages as I was flipping through my old cookbook one evening.
 I remember jotting it down many moons ago when my mom used to make it.
 Not because I cared for anything to do with bottle gourd back then (how tastes change!), but because I wanted to keep a record of all of my mom's favorite, go-to recipes.

 Anyhow, there it was, staring at me, and I decided to make it for old times' sake.
 To my surprise, it turned out great.
 Husband and kids loved it.
 So I made it again.
 And then again.
 Truth be told, I fell in love with it!

 Why on earth didn't I like this lauki recipe before?
 Not much clue (under-developed taste buds?) but here's why I'm so enamored now -

-- It's made of real, wholesome stuff that's good for you - we're looking at thick chunks of bottle gourd and lentils cooked in a delicious, full-bodied onion-tomato sauce, and topped with some fresh greens.
+- It's made of some basic ingredients and real, wholesome stuff that's good for you - we're looking at small chunks of bottle gourd and lentils cooked in a delicious, full-bodied onion-tomato sauce, and topped with some fresh greens.
+Definitely a healthy curry.

-- It tastes of bright sunshine and warm, lazy days - the humble lauki is a spongy summer vegetable that's 96% water, and chana dal has the earthy, nutty taste of roasted chickpeas.
+- It tastes of bright sunshine and warm, lazy days - the humble lauki is a spongy summer vegetable that has 96% water content, and chana dal has the earthy, rustic flavor of roasted chickpeas.
 Add to that the tang of ripe tomatoes + the slight sweetness of onions + a little spice, and you get a beautiful dance of colors and flavors in one perfect dish.

-- It's pretty darn simple to make in your instant pot or stove-top pressure cooker - it's an easy, one-pot, 30-minutes wonder if ever there was one.
+- It's pretty darn simple to make in your instant pot or traditional pressure cooker - it's a one-pot, easy and quick recipe if ever there was one.
 Prosaic but worth noting.

 Ingredients in lauki chana dal

-- Bottle gourd, peeled and cut into chunks - choose a green, unblemished piece.
-Here's more info on bottle gourd if you're interested.
+- Lauki or bottle gourd, peeled and cut into chunks - choose a green, unblemished piece.
+Here's more info on the health benefits of bottle gourd if you're interested.

-- Chana dal, washed and soaked in water - also called split chickpeas or split Bengal gram.
-As the name suggests, it is made by hulling and splitting chickpeas and hence tastes a lot like chickpeas.
+- Chana dal, washed and soaked in water - split and husked brown chickpeas or split Bengal gram.
 This article answers all your questions on chana dal.